 Cruising The Broughtons

-With a full displacement power yacht or larger sailing yacht plan on 3 to 4 days travel each way.
-This will give you ample time to stop and explore and allow for easy cruising days.
-You can do the trip faster if you take the direct route and cruise at a faster speed.
-This would allow for more time to experience the Archipelago.
+Cruising to the Broughton Archipelago means negotiating a series of tidal rapids through the Central Vancouver Island area.
+The kind of vessel you charter, sail or power and negotiating slack waters at the rapids will determine how much time you need to get to the cruising area.
+Typically, on a full displacement power yacht or larger sailing yacht, you should plan on 3 to 4 days travel each way.
+This will give you ample time to stop and explore and for easy cruising days.
+You can of course do the trip faster if you take the direct route and cruise at a faster speed.
+This would allow for more time in the archipelago.

 TIDES AND CURRENTS

 The tides flowing around the ends of Vancouver Island, meet in the middle, which is the Desolation Sound area.
-It is important to note that just north of Mittlenatch Island, the ebb and flood change direction.
+This is what causes the warm waters of the sound.
+But it is important to note that just north of Mittlenatch island, the ebb and flood change direction

 FOG

-Fog is common during the summer months on north Vancouver Island.
-The relatively warm moist westerly wind blowing over the cool water created fog that forms in Queen Charlotte Strait and funnels eastward into the sounds, channels, passages and inlets.
+Fog is common during the summer months on North Vancouver Island.
+The relatively warm moist westerly wind blowing over the cool water created fog which forms in Queen Charlotte Strait and is then funneled eastward into the sounds., channels, passages and inlets.
+On most days, the fog will burn off and clear by noon.
+If fog is forecast, best to seek refuge before it begins to envelope our boat and threaten visibility (particularly in busy Johnstone Strait).
+Do not attempt to travel with poor visibility through this area

 PASSAGE PLANNING-OPTIONS FOR NEGOTIATING TIDAL RAPIDS & CURRENTS